selfcommunity/developers-doc/docs/apireference/v2/discussion/get_list_of_votes_for_a_specific_discussion.md

 title: Get List of Votes for a Specific Discussion
 ---

-This endpoint retrieves all votes for a specific discussion.
+This endpoint retrieves all votes (with the relative reactions) for a specific discussion.

 :::info